pbelcak/disper/README.md

   -o OUTPUT_PATH, --output-path OUTPUT_PATH
                         The directory which will contain job sub-directories containing the checkpoints of best models -t TASK, --task TASK  The task to perform
-  -d DATAFORM, --dataform DATAFORM
+  -df DATA_FORM, --data-form DATA_FORM
-                        The dataform to use when creating the training -f FOCUS, --focus FOCUS
+                        The data form to use when creating the training (default: unique_n) -ddp DATA_DIRECTORY_PATH, --data-directory-path DATA_DIRECTORY_PATH
+                        The path to the directory containing the data to use (default: ./data) -da {load,generate,generate_and_save}, --data-action {load,generate,generate_and_save}
+                        The action to perform when preparing the data (choices: load, generate, generate_and_save; default: load)
+  -f FOCUS, --focus FOCUS
-                        The rolling ID of the group to focus at -m {single,sweep}, --mode {single,sweep}
+                        The rolling ID of the group to focus at (default 0, means all groups being loaded) -m {single,sweep}, --mode {single,sweep}
-                        Choose whether to do a single evaluation run or whether to start a sweep agent --sweep-id SWEEP_ID   The id of the sweep to connect to (usually a string rather than a number) --sweep-runs SWEEP_RUNS
+                        Choose whether to do a single evaluation run or whether to start a sweep agent (default: single) --sweep-id SWEEP_ID   The id of the sweep to connect to (usually a string rather than a number) --sweep-runs SWEEP_RUNS
-                        The number of sweep runs to do in this job --verbosity VERBOSITY
+                        The number of sweep runs to do in this job (default: 1) --verbosity VERBOSITY
-                        The verbosity level (0 is min, 2 is max) --wandbosity WANDBOSITY
+                        The terminal output verbosity level (0 is min, 2 is max, default: 2) --wandbosity WANDBOSITY
-                        The level of verbosity for wandb (0 is min, 2 is max) --plotlibsity PLOTLIBSITY
+                        The level of verbosity for wandb (0 is min, 2 is max, default: 2) --plotlibsity PLOTLIBSITY
-                        The level of verbosity for matplotlib (0 is min, 1 is max)
+                        The level of verbosity for matplotlib (0 is min, 1 is max, default: 1)
 ```

 ### So, how do I run this thing?